 Research and identify who your target audience is, and keep them in mind when creating every aspect of your website in order to meet their needs.
 This also means that you should listen to your users and change the structure of your site according to their feedback.

 Researchers have identified that today, online users only have an 8-second attention span.
-That means you’ve got to lure them in quickly!
+That means you’ve got to lure them in quickly with an excellent UX content strategy!
 Your homepage should only include the most important details, like what your biz is all about.
 Since you’ll have a ton of great content to share, it’s best to link to inner pages or add anchors leading to different points on your page, where more information can be found.

 The flesh of your website is built on the framework you create.
 You need to establish structure and provide the necessary points a user needs.
 Create a flow that makes sense, is easy to follow and approachable to your target audience.